Written by Intepeople Executive Coach, Anna Gibbons.

-Sure, we can have chats with our colleagues, friends and family – but it’s a very different conversation with an executive coach.
+Sure, we can chat with our colleagues, friends and family – but it’s a very different conversation with an executive coach.

 The quality of our conversations are crucial and a coach can help keep your clarity and perspective when discussing challenges and stressful situations.
 Our friends and family are great at offering empathy and sympathy, but a coach tends to hold the space for you to find solutions rather than jump into the pit with you.

-The human brain likes to offer excuses to you when you’re trying to get out of doing the things you don’t like doing.
+The brain likes to offer excuses when you’re trying to get out of doing the things you don’t like doing.
 But it’s the things we don’t like doing the most that usually have the greatest return or pay off.

 An executive coach helps you to ‘lean in’ to these things rather than to ‘lean away’.
 When you have to meet with your coach to discuss progress and your actions towards your goals, you are no longer able to procrastinate and put things off.